JupiterOne/graph-rumble/docs/jupiterone.md

 # Integration with JupiterOne

-## Rumble + JupiterOne Integration Benefits
+## RunZero + JupiterOne Integration Benefits

-- Visualize your Rumble organizations, users, and scanned assets and services in the JupiterOne graph.
+- Visualize your RunZero organizations, users, and scanned assets and services in the JupiterOne graph.
-- Map Rumble users to employees in your JupiterOne account.
+- Map RunZero users to employees in your JupiterOne account.
-- Monitor changes to Rumble users using JupiterOne alerts.
+- Monitor changes to RunZero users using JupiterOne alerts.
 - Discover which assets in your network are running a vulnerable OS

 ## How it Works

-- JupiterOne periodically fetches organizations, users, assets, and other entities from Rumble to update the graph.
+- JupiterOne periodically fetches organizations, users, assets, and other entities from RunZero to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when the JupiterOne graph changes, or leverage